 - The risk factors for atherosclerosis and heart attack include elevated cholesterol levels, increased blood pressure, tobacco use, diabetes, male gender, and a family history of heart attacks at an early age.

-- Heart attacks are diagnosed with electrocardiograms and measurement of cardiac enzymes in blood.
+- Heart attacks are diagnosed with electrocardiograms and the measurement of cardiac enzymes in the blood.

 - Treatment guidelines emphasize treatment at a hospital capable of doing PCI (percutaneous coronary intervention) also termed as stenting or stent placement.

-- Early reopening of blocked coronary arteries reduces the amount of damage to the heart and improves the prognosis for a heart attack.
+- The early reopening of blocked coronary arteries reduces the amount of damage to the heart and improves the prognosis for a heart attack.

 - Interventional treatment for heart attacks may include coronary angiography with percutaneous transluminal coronary angioplasty (PTCA), coronary artery stents, and coronary artery bypass grafting (CABG).